-East Indies Duck Characteristics, Uses & Origin
+East Indies Duck: Origin, Characteristics, Uses

 The East Indies duck (also called Black East Indies or Black East Indian duck) is a very beautiful breed of domestic duck mainly raised for ornamental purposes or as pets.
 The breed is best known for it’s size and striking appearance.